entellopy/Hands-On-workflows/README.md

 Unlock the future of analytics with this practical, no-code ebook designed for data professionals, marketers, and curious minds.
 Learn how to automate reporting, generate insights, and build intelligent workflows using free AI tools like ChatGPT, Notion AI, Google Sheets, Perplexity, and Harpa AI.

-Whether you're drowning in dashboards or just starting your data journey, this guide will help you shift from manual effort to strategic execution—without writing a single line of code.
+Whether you're drowning in dashboards or just starting your data journey, this guide will help you shift from manual effort to strategic execution, without writing a single line of code.

 #### What’s inside:
 Hands-on walkthroughs<br>